315+ Telescopes Ranked

 Should I buy a Used Solomark Polaris 130mm EQ?

-We don’t really like the Polaris 130mm EQ in the first place, but if one comes up at a suitably low price, it’s worth it, especially if you’re willing to do some tinkering to make it more stable and improve the focuser.
+I don’t really like the Polaris 130mm EQ in the first place.
+But if one comes up at a suitably low price, it’s worth it, especially if you’re willing to do some tinkering to make it more stable and improve the focuser.
 As usual, check for obvious damage and make sure the mirror coatings are not corroded.

 Alternative Recommendations